instayu/html-5-calander/YUI-3.9.0-Change-History-Rollup.md

   bypass the case insensitive sort speeding up sort in large data sets, where case insensitivity is not required.
 [Ticket #2532134] [Pull Request #281] [clanceyp]

+## Event Infrastructure Change History

+* `delegate()` now silences events originating from disabled form controls in IE, like it does natively in other browsers. [#2532677]

+##  IO Utility Change History

+* Exposed IO's form serialize via the new `Y.IO.stringify()` method.
+  [Ticket #2529073] [Pull Request #351] [John Lindal]

+* Stringified request data is now passed to custom transport layers.
+  [Ticket #2532594] [Pull Request #383] [John Lindal]

+## Simple YUI Change History

+ * Added event-base-ie to restore IE8- support. [#2532508]

+##  Substitute Utility Change History

+ * Officially Deprecating

+##  Template Change History

+* The number 0 (as opposed to the string "0") is no longer treated as an empty value by Template.Micro.
+[Ticket #2533040]

+* Fixed a bug in Template.Micro that caused control characters like `\n` in template strings to be improperly escaped in the compiled template.

+## Timers Change History

+* Initial module release.

+##  Uploader Utility (New) Change History

+ * Removed unused `substitute` dependency.
+ * Add dropped file infomation to uploader drop event

+##  YQL Change History

+* Created a `yql-jsonp` module that requires the various JSONP modules needed.
+This allows us to use Conditional Loading to only load them when needed.